User0k/webtales.dev/public/posts/add-eslint-custom-rule/index.md

 ## Adding options to your rule

 You may already be wondering how to provide options to your rule.
 Wouldn\`t it be great to specify a path or even an array of paths to be restricted in your rule instead of hardcoding them each time?
 The good news is that you can do this inside your [schema](#starting-to-create-your-own-rule).
-You need to include a `oneOf` property inside it to validate various schemas available (you can find more options for JSON Schema V4 [here](https://datatracker.ietf.org/doc/html/draft-zyp-json-schema-04#section-3.5)).
+You need to include a `oneOf` property inside it to validate various schemas available ([more options for JSON Schema V4](https://datatracker.ietf.org/doc/html/draft-zyp-json-schema-04#section-3.5)).
 At this stage, your `schema` should look like this:

 ```js
 schema: [